aquila-const/RustEmbedded/README.md

 RustEmbedded
 ==================
+## Definitions

-`avrdude` a toolset cli for flashing to hardware.
+[avrdude](https://github.com/avrdudes/avrdude) a toolset cli for flashing to hardware.

 ## Requirements
 You will need the avrdude toolset.